AnnaKatharinaD/movie_description_bias/README.md

 - Bias_model: trains a word2vec or
 fasttext model on the given csv-dataset

+- movie_model_w2v: word2vec model trained on the combined plot outlines

-- Run_model: show results of analysis
+- Run_model: runs and prints results of analysis

 - semantic_clusterings: gives statistics on the tagged word clusters